OWASP/ASVS/5.0/en/0x99-Appendix-X_Recommendations.md

 * A password strength meter should provided to help users set a stronger password.
 * Create a publicly available security.txt file at the root or .well-known directory of the application that clearly defines a link or e-mail address for people to contact owners about security issues.
 * Client-side input validation should be enforced in addition to validation at a trusted service layer as this provides a good opportunity to discover when someone has bypassed client-side controls in an attempt to attack the application.
+* Prevent accidentally accessible and sensitive pages from appearing in search engines using a robots.txt file, the X-Robots-Tag response header or a robots html meta tag.

 ## Software Security processes